dtolnay/cxx/book/src/tutorial.md

 ## Calling a Rust function from C++

 Our C++ blobstore supports a `put` operation for a discontiguous buffer upload.
-For example we might be uploading snapshots of a circular buffer which would tend to consist of 2 pieces, or fragments of a file spread across memory for some other reason (like a rope data structure).
+For example, we might be uploading snapshots of a circular buffer which would tend to consist of 2 pieces, or fragments of a file spread across memory for some other reason (like a rope data structure).